-I am a Lecturer in Human Geography, with interests in military geographies and geopolitics.
+I am Senior Lecturer in Political Geography, with interests in military geographies and geopolitics.
 Specifically, I am interested in vertical and aerial geopolitics; analysing the role of aviation and aircraft in the projection of power across space.
 This interest has both historical and contemporary foci and, to date, includes work on the aerial geopolitics of the inter-war Pacific, the use of military air power to enforce international boundaries, the performativity of UK military airspaces, and the embodied geopolitics of drone warfare.